Scomar82/7-Days-Modlets/README.md

   - HA - Heavy Armor
   - ﻿﻿Furthermore the AP and HiPower Ammo are shown in differnt colors.

+  - V1.01 -added Armor edits for russian language, big thanks to Essence228 for your work.
+  - V1.02 -added Armor edits for french language, big thanks to Hoowiz for your help

 **Scomar82-HUD:**
   - Hud-Modification with additional Stats displayed in Hud
   - elevation, temperature and xp with playerlevel